EndstoneIO/Endstone/README.md

 ---

-Source code modification tool for Java software without touching actual source files.
-Also you need not to redistribute modified source which can be illegal.
+Endstone makes enable to run Java softwares which is designed for physical server on the cloud based environment.
+By modifing original software's code with legal-safe way.

 ---

-### How can Endstone works?
+### How exactly Endstone works?
 Endstone modify Java bytecodes on runtime.
 You can easily do this by making an Endstone module.